ianrasmussen05/programming-languages-2021/assignment-2.md

 **You need to keep my naming conventions as I will run scripts to test your software.** As in Assignment 1, also for this assignment my naming conventions are part of the specifications.

+## Remark on Debugging

+As the interpreter and programs gets more complicated, you are likely to run into problems with debugging.

+- One way out would be to modify the interpreter so that it produces more meaningful error messages.
+But there is a trade-off as it complicates the interpreter.
+In my experience, one can do the assignment without going down that route.

+- One difficulty is to determine whether unexpected results are caused by the program or by the interpreter.
+Because we are creating here our own new programming language, we have to take into account that we may have to change the interpreter as well as the program.

+- If you run into unexpected behaviour create a minimal interesting example (MIE).
+An MIE consists of two programs and an specification.
+The smaller program shows expected behaviour.
+The larger program adds one feature to the smaller one and shows unexpected behaviour.
+The specification describes the expected behaviour of the larger program.

+I would expect that, more often than not, once you have an MIE, you will also have an idea of what to try next.
+But in case you get stuck, send the MIE to me, together with a link to your github repo so that I can reproduce your MIE.

 ## Part 1: From LambdaNat0 to LambdaNat1

 (counts for 3 points ... this is only 4 lines of code ... two in `evalCBN` and two in `subst`)